simongoricar/euphony/README.md

 ```

 Fields:
-- `size_bytes` is the size of the entire file in bytes,
+- `size_bytes` is the file size in bytes,
-- `time_modified` is the file modification time (as reported by OS, compared to one decimal of precision),
+- `time_modified` is the file modification time (as reported by filesystem; compared with one decimal point of precision),
-- `time_created` is the file creation time (as reported by OS, compared to one decimal of precision).
+- `time_created` is the file creation time (as reported by filesystem; compared with one decimal point of precision).

 If any of these attributes don't match for a given file, we can be pretty much certain the file has changed.
 The opposite is not entirely true, but enough for most purposes.